-The following is a loose transcription of this episode of the Advancing America’s Libraries Podcast.
+The following is an informal transcription of this episode of the Advancing America’s Libraries Podcast.

 Julia: I'm Julia Prince.